y0uCeF/Ronda/README.md

 make install
 ```

-In case you want to run Ronda *in-place* without installit it, then
+In case you want to run Ronda *in-place* without installing it, then
 running :

 ```